iehieh/h2-preparation/README.md

 The `--lesson=<number>` argument is used to determine a lesson number.

-After a start you information about connection to H2 console will be available in console if there are no issues.
+After a start information about connection to H2 console will be available in a console if there are no issues.

 ```